The Office of Graduate Student Services is open Monday through Friday during the hours of 8:30am-5pm.

 Applying for the BA/MA Program

 Students wishing to apply for the BA/MA program are advised to contact their department as early in the process as possible.
-Please note that the Department of Psychology only accepts applications from juniors and only accepts applications during the Spring term.
+Please note that the Department of Psychology only accepts applications from juniors and only accepts applications during the Spring term except by petition of the student's research advisor to the Psychology Department.

 Applicants must submit the following to the department chair: